Skip to main content

 Description

 Identify Google GCE Instances operating at high utilization levels that may require scaling or resizing to maintain stable application performance.
-An instance is considered overutilized if, over a 14-day period, its average CPU utilization exceeds 80% and its maximum CPU utilization exceeds 95%.
+When a linked New Relic host is available, this policy also evaluates memory utilization.
+Otherwise, it falls back to CPU metrics only.
+An instance is considered overutilized if, over a 14-day period, its average CPU utilization exceeds 80% and its maximum CPU utilization exceeds 95%, with memory utilization above 80% when New Relic data is available.

 Rationale